Koenkk/zigbee2mqtt.io/docs/advanced/zigbee/02_improve_network_range_and_stability.md

 ## Reduce Wi-Fi interference by changing the Zigbee channel

-**Changing the Zigbee channel might require repairing some of your devices, read the [documentation for more info](../../guide/configuration/zigbee-network.md#changing-the-zigbee-channel)**
+**Changing the Zigbee channel might require re-pairing some of your devices, read the [documentation for more info](../../guide/configuration/zigbee-network.md#changing-the-zigbee-channel)**

 As Wi-Fi and Zigbee both operate on the same frequency space (2.4 GHz), they can interfere with each other.
 By using the correct Zigbee channel, interference with Wi-Fi can (partly) be avoided.
 A good article explaining this is [Zigbee and Wi-Fi Coexistence](https://www.metageek.com/training/resources/zigbee-wifi-coexistence/).